rokath/trice/CONTRIBUTING.md

 # Contributing to this project

-- small demo projects for different hardware & compiler
+Welcome are:

-- compiler extensions for triceCheck.h
+- ports (small demo projects) for other hardware & compilers
-- check the TODO list
+- benchmarks
-- any hints and ideas are welcome
+- hints and ideas
-- If you use this tool I am happy to get an e-mail about you and your project.
+- an e-mail about you and your project